Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: Introduction

 \item[(iv)] Extending the iterative approach from \cite{HN18} to our multiple-prior setting is nontrivial.
 It demands several convergence results related to stopping times, uniform across all priors, which are established by a detailed analysis of sample paths and a careful use of the capacity theory; see Lemma~\ref{lem:in capacity} and its proof in Appendix~\ref{sec:proof of lem:in capacity}.

-Moreover, a new measurable projection theorem (Theorem~\ref{thm:projection} below) is established.
+Moreover, we highlight the new measurable projection theorem established in Theorem~\ref{thm:projection} below, which may have many potential applications in stochastic analysis beyond this paper.
 Classical measurable projection theorems all require one of the spaces involved to be a Borel space endowed with the Borel $\sigma$-algebra.
-By contrast, Theorem~\ref{thm:projection} allows for {\it any} general measurable spaces.
-In our multiple-prior setting, for the fixed-point operator $\Theta$ to be well-defined, Borel measurability, used in the single-prior framework of \cite{HNHZ18} and \cite{HZ17-continuous}, is no longer adequate, and the more general universal measurability is needed; see Proposition~\ref{prop:measuretheta}.
-In particular, showing that the objective function \eqref{fucnal'} is universally measurable demands Theorem~\ref{thm:projection}, which does not require specific Borel structure; see Lemma~\ref{measuretheta} and Remark~\ref{clremk}. \end{itemize}
+Theorem~\ref{thm:projection}, by contrast, allows for {\it any} general measurable spaces.
+In our multiple-prior setting, for the fixed-point operator $\Theta$ to be well-defined, Borel measurability, used in the single-prior framework of \cite{HNHZ18} and \cite{HZ17-continuous}, is no longer adequate, and the more general universal measurability is needed; see Section~\ref{why use cU} for detailed explanations.
+Showing that the objective function \eqref{fucnal'} is universally measurable then demands Theorem~\ref{thm:projection}, which does not require specific Borel structure; see Lemma~\ref{measuretheta} and Remark~\ref{clremk}. \end{itemize}

 The rest of the paper is organized as follows.
 Section \ref{sec:model} introduces the general set-up, including the formulations of the time-inconsistent stopping problem under model ambiguity and the corresponding fixed-point operator.
 In Section \ref{sec:converg}, under both drift and volatility uncertainty of a one-dimensional diffusion, we show that every equilibrium stopping policy is the limit of a fixed-point iteration.
-Section \ref{sec:example} applies our theoretic results to a concrete real options valuation problem; all equilibrium stopping policies, and the best one among them, are explicitly characterized.
+Section \ref{sec:example} studies a concrete real options valuation problem; all equilibrium stopping policies, and the best one among them, are explicitly characterized under appropriate conditions.
 Section \ref{sec:proj} is devoted to the derivation of a new, generalized measurable projection theorem, which is required in Section~\ref{sec:model}.
 Appendix~\ref{sec:proof of lem:in capacity} presents the technical proof of Lemma~\ref{lem:in capacity}.